 The database demonstrates the power of increasingly widespread application of sustainable practices to prevent pollution while simultaneously bringing nature and natural process back into urban environments.
 The case studies come from 43 states, the District of Columbia, and Canada.
-This promises to be a great resource: One of the most pressing environmental challenges facing cities and suburbs in the US is the impact of polluted stormwater runoff from developed land – highways, parking lots, rooftops and other impermeable surfaces – into our rivers, lakes, and coastal waters.
 General Motors Makes the Business Case for Recycling.
 General Motors has become a great example of the business benefits for recycling.

 The company announced that last year, they recycled 92% of all waste generated in their manufacturing plants around the world.
 This has created a lucrative side business of scrap dealing which has helped keep them afloat during the recession.
 Sustainable Business writes that according to latest estimates, the company makes about $1 billion a year just from selling scrap.
 Since they started in 2007, they have solidified their commitment towards waste management.
 GM’s commitement to waste reduction is pretty impressive.